BLACK LIVES MATTER

 The Harvard College Women's Center provides space and creates opportunities for students, faculty, staff, and alumnae to explore women's and gender issues, build community, and promote mutual understanding around women’s advancement.

 The College's Title IX Coordinator is committed to maintaining a safe and healthy educational and work environment that is free from sexual and gender-based harassment.
-The College’s Title IX Coordinator is a resource for all students related to sexual and gender-based harassment.
+The College’s Title IX Resource Coordinator provides support for all students related to sexual and gender-based harassment.
 The Coordinator can help students learn about options and available resources and access interim measures to address structural or safety concerns in the community.

 Featured Staff Q & A